 A driving while impaired (DWI) charge is one of the most serious allegations a driver can face in North Carolina.
 The potential consequences of a DWI include hefty fines, community service hours, a suspended license, jail time, and even a felony charge, depending on the circumstances.

 Each year, tens of thousands of people die in traffic crashes.
 Throughout the nation, alcohol is the major contributor to traffic fatalities.
-From 2003 to 2012, 4,102 people died in crashes involving a drunk driver in North Carolina.
-About one in three traffic fatalities throughout the U.S. involve a drunk driver.
-Driving while impaired is a deadly mistake with long lasting consequences.
+From 2003-2012, 4,102 people died in crashes involving a drunk driver in North Carolina.
+About one in three traffic fatalities throughout the U.S. involves a drunk driver.
+Driving while impaired is a deadly mistake with long-lasting consequences.
 The consequences of DWI convictions vary state by state but almost always involve fines and a jail sentence.
-There are many reasons to fight a DWI – not the least of which is to keep your clean driving record.
+There are many reasons to fight a DWI – not the least of which is to keep your clean driving record – so speak with a Raleigh DWI attorney as soon as possible after an arrest.

 North Carolina DWI penalties mean business.
 Based on your driving record, driver’s license type, and level of punishment, the penalties you face can be enormous.
 A DWI could mean draining your savings account to pay for costs, serving jail time, and losing your job because you can’t drive.
 In many cases, a DWI can lead to consequences that follow you for the rest of your life, threatening your future and making it difficult to secure a job.

 Although it’s not a good idea, it is not illegal to drink and drive in North Carolina.
 Just because you are arrested for DWI does not mean that you are guilty.
 To be illegal, a person must consume a sufficient amount of alcohol to lose the normal control of their mental and/or physical faculties.
-If you believe there are some issues with your DWI charge and you don’t want a DWI conviction on your record, contact an experienced DWI attorney and fight back – even if you’re unsure.
+If you believe there are some issues with your DWI charge and you don’t want a DWI conviction on your record, contact a Raleigh criminal lawyer experienced in DWI charges and fight back – even if you’re unsure.

 - Illegal stop of a vehicle or individual.
 Unless an officer has a reason to believe a driver broke a traffic or other law (“reasonable suspicion”), he or she cannot pull a vehicle over.
 The officer must be able to articulate a reasonable explanation for stopping the person or vehicle.

 - Invalid or non-standardized field tests.
 Some of the ways in which an officer determines sobriety are not standardized or valid methods for testing for DWI.
-Examples of field tests that an attorney can raise doubt on are the finger-to-nose test, saying the alphabet or counting backwards.
+Examples of field tests that a lawyer can raise doubt on are the finger-to-nose test, saying the alphabet, or counting backward.
 Even breathalyzer tests aren’t 100% accurate, leaving margins of error.
 If a breath test is the only evidence against you, you might be able to raise reasonable doubt as to your level of impairment.

 - Improper seizure.
 If an officer failed to abide by legal procedures during an arrest, the evidence from the traffic stop may be inadmissible.
 If the officer did not have probable cause to detain you, for example, or failed to read your Miranda rights, the courts may suppress the evidence against you leading to a dismissal of your case.